sarastanton/bookable/README.md

 Clone or download this repository and run ```bundle install``` to install the gems necessary for this application.
 Run ```rake db:migrate``` to create database tables and ```rake db:seed``` to load seed data into the database.
 Preview the application in your web browser using ```rails s```.

 ## GOODREADS OMNIAUTH
 **NOTE ON GOODREADS OMNIAUTH LOGIN:** The "login with Goodreads" feature on the application's login and signup pages will NOT work out of the box.
-This is because a developer key is required, and I am not going to publicly post my individual developer key.
-If you would like to configure the application to get the Goodreads login working, you will need to perform two steps: 1) update the omniauth-goodreads2 gem to
+This is because a Goodreads API developer key is required, and I am not going to publicly post my individual developer key.
+If you would like to configure the application to get the Goodreads login working, you will need to perform two steps: 1) update the omniauth-goodreads2 gem to use an HTTPS connection, and 2) enter in your own Goodreads API developer key and secret.
+Here's how:

 ### UPDATE GEM
 At the time of this writing (September 2018), the Goodreads API requires an HTTPS connection, and the omniauth-goodreads2 gem (version 0.1.1 at the time of this writing) has not been updated to work with HTTPS.
 You can update your local copy of the gem as follows:

   1) After running ```bundle install``` to install the gems required for this application, run``` gem open omniauth-goodreads2``` to open the source code for the omniauth-goodreads2 gem in your text editor.

-  2) Open the file lib/omniauth/strategies/goodreads2.rb and change every instance of "http" to "https".
-In version 0.1.1, there are 3 instances (on lines 8-10).
+  2) Open the file *lib/omniauth/strategies/goodreads2.rb* and change every instance of "http" **in this specific file** to "https".
+In version 0.1.1, there are 3 instances (lines 8-10).

 ### CONFIGURE DEVELOPER KEY